 Updating your address online is often the quickest way, especially if your mobile number is already linked to your Aadhaar.
 Here’s how you can do it:

-- Visit the Official Portal: Go to the official UIDAI website’s Self Service Update Portal.
+- Visit the Official Portal: Navigate to the official UIDAI website’s Self Service Update Portal.

-- Log In: Enter your Aadhaar number and the security code shown on the screen.
+- Log In: Enter your Aadhaar number and the captcha security code displayed on the screen.
 Then, click ‘Send OTP’.
 You will receive a One-Time Password on your registered mobile number.
 Enter this OTP to log in.

 - Select Address Update: Once logged in, choose the option to ‘Update Aadhaar Address’.